PaoloL/LAP_AutomatedReasoning/README.md

 **Working Directory:** `LAP_AutomatedReasoning/AVP/`

+### Part 4: Amazon Bedrock Guardrails

+In this section, you will explore Amazon Bedrock's automated reasoning capabilities through Guardrails, demonstrating how AI safety controls work with and without content filtering.

+**Working Directory:** `LAP_AutomatedReasoning/Bedrock/`

 ## Repository Structure

 The logic relies on the files cloned from `PaoloL/LAP_AutomatedReasoning`.
 The structure used in this workshop is: